 Student code of conduct authority

-The …………………. or his or her designee, shall develop policies for the administration of the student conduct system and procedural rules for the Student Conduct Board hearings that are consistent with the provisions of the Student Code of Conduct.
+The Principal…………………. or his or her designee in collaboration with the students' union, shall develop policies for the administration of the student conduct system and procedural rules for the Student Conduct Board hearings that are consistent with the provisions of the Student Code of Conduct.
 Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeals process.
 Once an appeal has been presented, and a decision rendered in said appeal, that decision is final.

 Proscribed conduct